Harley Quinn (DC Extended Universe): Breakup with Joker and "emancipation"

-After tying Cassandra up and having her ingest greasy food and laxatives to try and extract the diamond painlessly, Harley is confronted by Montoya, who is building a case against Sionis, while Sionis' right-hand man Victor Zsasz (Chris Messina) arrives with Dinah, who had informed Montoya, in tow.
+After tying Cassandra up and having her ingest greasy food and laxatives to try and extract the diamond painlessly, Harley is confronted by Montoya, who is building a case against Sionis, while Sionis's right-hand man Victor Zsasz (Chris Messina) arrives with Dinah, who had informed Montoya, in tow.
 Before Zsasz can inflict harm on Dinah and take Cassandra, Helena arrives and kills Zsasz, who was the last of her family's killers.
-Harley, Montoya, Helena, and Dinah have a standoff before more of Sionis' men arrive.
-Realizing they all have reasons to hate Sionis, the group decides to team up and defend themselves from Sionis' men using the weapons Harley had brought.
+Harley, Montoya, Helena, and Dinah have a standoff before more of Sionis's men arrive.
+Realizing they all have reasons to hate Sionis, the group decides to team up and defend themselves from Sionis's men using the weapons Harley had brought.
 Sionis captures Cassandra in the resulting melee and Harley gives chase on roller blades with help from Helena.
 As Harley confronts Sionis at a nearby pier, he prepares to kill Cassandra, who plants a live grenade in his jacket while he is distracted.
 Harley pushes Sionis off the pier just before the grenade explodes, killing him.

-In the aftermath of destroying Sionis' criminal empire, Montoya quits the GCPD.
+In the aftermath of destroying Sionis's criminal empire, Montoya quits the GCPD.
 Using the money within the accounts hidden inside the diamond, Helena joins with Dinah and Montoya in establishing a team of vigilantes called the Birds of Prey.
 Harley and Cassandra escape, selling the diamond itself to a pawn shop and starting their own business.